 Aindrila Chaudhuri for her contribution from November 2014 to March 2015.

-Anjora Sarangi for her invaluable volunteer support to the magazine team from October 2016 onwards.
+Anjora Sarangi for her invaluable volunteer support to the magazine team for several months from October 2016.

 Vinita Saxena, Real Time Consultants